CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

     ![](images/a145.jpg)

-1. Now switch back to the other tab, where Azure Portal is opened and to your **JumpVM-rg** resource group then select **firewallpolicy**.
+1. Now switch back to the other tab, where Azure Portal is opened and to your **JumpVM-rg** resource group, then select **firewallpolicy**.

     ![](images/firewall18.png "search gateway")